 We hold worldwide rights to MYDICAR in all indications and markets.
-We plan to commercialize MYDICAR for all approved heart failure indications using a targeted sales force in the United States focused on selected cardiologists and heart failure specialists who treat the majority of heart failure patients.
-We believe we can maximize the value of our company by retaining substantial commercialization rights to our product candidates and, where appropriate, entering into partnerships for specific therapeutic indications and/or geographic territories.
+We plan to commercialize MYDICAR for any approved heart failure indications using a targeted sales force in the United States focused on selected cardiologists, heart failure specialists and other health care providers who treat the majority of heart failure patients.
+We believe we can maximize the value of our company by retaining certain commercialization rights to our product candidates and, where appropriate, entering into partnerships for specific therapeutic indications and/or geographic territories.

-We are also investigating MYDICAR for enhancing the rate of AVF maturation.
-This program is currently in pre-clinical development.
+We are also investigating MYDICAR for enhancing the rate of AVF maturation and are completing preclinical work which is necessary to support our investigational new drug, or IND, application for this new indication.
+Pending completion of this preclinical work and agreement by the FDA, we intend to conduct a Phase 2a trial with MYDICAR in end-stage renal disease patients undergoing surgery for AVF creation.
 Over 500,000 Americans have end-stage renal disease requiring dialysis and approximately 100,000 fistulae are placed yearly.
 An AVF, which is a surgically created connection between an artery and a vein, is placed in the arm to provide access for hemodialysis.
 The access that is created is routinely used for hemodialysis two to five times per week.
 The AVF has proven to be the most durable, least complicated, and therefore preferred mode of vascular access for hemodialysis.
 The clinical problem that has resulted from this practice is that following surgery to create the fistula, approximately 50% of fistulae fail to mature to a usable state for hemodialysis.
 Furthermore, as many as 25% of hospital admissions in the dialysis population have been attributed to vascular access problems, including fistula malfunction and thrombosis.
 The biology of SERCA2a in both vascular smooth muscle cells, or VSMC, and endothelial cells provides a unique opportunity to potentially positively impact the pathological processes driving fistula failure.
 The majority of AVF maturation failures have been attributed to rapid proliferation of VSMC, resulting in vascular blockage or occlusion.
 In preclinical studies, SERCA2a enzyme deficiency has been associated with VSMC proliferation, and increasing SERCA2a activity has been shown to prevent VSMC proliferation and stenosis of injured blood vessels.
 In addition to stenosis, maturation of AVF requires that the blood vessels dilate to support the increased blood flow during dialysis sessions.
-MYDICAR increases blood flow in treated vessels, and therefore these effects may aid AVF maturation.
+MYDICAR increases blood flow in treated vessels, and therefore these effects may aid AVF matura